MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/general-electronic-reporting-manage-configuration-lifecycle.md

 ## ER configuration development lifecycle
 For the following ER-related reasons, we recommend that you design ER configurations in the development environment, as a separate instance of Finance and Operations:

 - Users in either the **Electronic reporting developer** role or the **Electronic reporting functional consultant** role can edit configurations and run them for testing purposes.
-This scenario can cause calls of methods of classes and tables that might harm business data and the performance of the Finance and Operations instance.
+This scenario can cause calls of methods of classes and tables that might harm business data and the performance of the instance.
-- Calls of methods of classes and tables as ER data sources of ER configurations aren't restricted by Finance and Operations entry points and logged company content.
+- Calls of methods of classes and tables as ER data sources of ER configurations aren't restricted by entry points and logged company content.
 Therefore, users in either the **Electronic reporting developer** role or the **Electronic reporting functional consultant** role can access business-sensitive data.

 ER configurations that are designed in the development environment can be uploaded to the test environment for the configuration evaluation (proper process integration, correctness of results, and performance) and quality assurance, such as correctness of role-driven access rights and segregation of duties.
 The features that enable ER configuration interchange can be used for this purpose.
 Finally, proven ER configurations can be uploaded either to LCS, where they can be shared with service subscribers, or to the production environment for internal use, such as shown in the following illustration.